 share with your team the burden of raising and allocating finances

 resist the temptation to just repeat last year’s program

-I written previously about how to establish a vision centred budget and it’s certainly worth checking out that post if you want to sharpen your budget process.
+I wrote previously about how to establish a vision-centred budget and it’s certainly worth checking out that post if you want to sharpen your budget process.